smin95/smplot2/README.md

 * 'ses_bar()': a SES custom theme that is useful for plotting bar graphs.
 It has no border.
 * 'ses_bar_border()': a SES custom theme that is useful for plotting bar graphs.
 It has a border and a horizontal grid.
-* 'ses_corr': a SES custom theme that is useful for plotting correlations.
+* 'ses_corr()': a SES custom theme that is useful for plotting correlations.
-* 'ses_hist': a SES custom theme that is useful for plotting histograms.
+* 'ses_hist()': a SES custom theme that is useful for plotting histograms.
-* 'ses_color': a SES color palette with 16 different colors.
+* 'ses_color()': a SES color palette with 16 different colors.

 ### Install
 ``` r